ressy/disk-read-test/README.md

-# Test of repeats reads from a filesystem
+# Test of repeated reads from a filesystem

 This code will generate a series of files across a range of sizes, and then test the time to read each file into memory across multiple repeated reads.
 On